 The Merriam-Webster dictionary defines a gadget as a small electronic or mechanical device that is practical but can often be perceived as the opposite—a novelty item.

-You see, there are many hiking items you can find online and in stores, and not everything is necessary.
+You see, there are many hiking accessories you can find online and in stores, and not everything is necessary.
 But some of those that look unnecessary are not only fun, but they are actually very practical items that you could probably add to your hiking packing list.

 For example, a hiking watch may seem like an unnecessary luxury because you already have your own functioning watch, right?
-But a hiking watch can actually be really practical for those who really love hiking since it gives important information like the air pressure, weather trend, etc.
+But a hiking watch can actually be really practical for those who really love hiking since it gives important information like the air pressure, weather trend, etc. There is also a GPS watch available that is impressively useful for hikers.

 So other than hiking watches, what gadgets can be practical for your outdoor adventures?
 Read on to find out.